 skip to content

 This section is designed to answer the questions you are likely to have relating to the undergraduate Classics courses at Cambridge.
-If you have any additional questions about the course, please contact our Access and Outreach Officers at access@classics.cam.ac.uk.
+If you have any additional questions about the course, please contact our Access and Outreach Coordinator at access@classics.cam.ac.uk

 Information about finance, international applications etc. can be found on the University’s admissions pages.
 As undergraduate applications are handled by the colleges, you are also advised to consult their individual websites.